 Indian and Eskimo handicrafts was a favorite topic of Mrs. V. M. Davidson who during the past few years has given many talks to the public on her work as craft instructress at Assiniboine Hospital.
-Soon retire from her position, Mrs. Davidson is pictured with her son, lford during a 1957 television appearance in North Bay, Ontario.
+Soon retire from her position, Mrs. Davidson is pictured with her son, Iford during a 1957 television appearance in North Bay, Ontario.

-With reluctance the Sanatorium Board staff members say farewell this month to Mrs. Vera Davidson, who on December retires from her post as craft instructress at Assiniboine pital in Brandon.
+With reluctance the Sanatorium Board staff members say farewell this month to Mrs. Vera Davidson, who on December retires from her post as craft instructress at Assiniboine spital in Brandon.

-A member of the Sanatorium Board staff since 1953, Mrs. Davidson has been a valuable and conscientious instructress in the rehabilitation department, teaching patients "almost any type of craft they'd like to can Church Indian residential school at Gleichen, Alberta.
+A member of the Sanatorium Board staff since 1953, Mrs. Davidson has been a valuable and conscientious instructress in the rehabilitation department, teaching patients "almost any type of craft they'd like to do."